Very high redshift quasars and the rapid emergence of super-massive black holes: Conclusion

 \section{Conclusion}

-The problem of the observed rapid appearance of quasars in the very young Universe is considered.
+The problem of the observed rapid appearance of quasars in the very young Universe and of the mass correlation between the SMBH and its spheroid are considered.
 Here we concentrate on a conservative approach resting on the properties of observed stellar populations and known stellar-dynamical processes.
 The model relies on the mass in massive stars in the first-formed star-burst cluster(s) near the centre of the later spheroid to correlate with the global SFR at assembly time of the bulk of the spheroid as given by observational data in the nearby Universe.
 The sequence of star-burst clusters assembled at the centre of the forming spheroid provides the seed-SMBH(s) and the formation of the spheroid leads to gas inflow which shrinks and merges the star-burst cluster's stellar-mass BHs and leads to additional mass growth of the seed(s).
 It is this physical correlation between the central gas density and the proto-spheroid gas mass which ultimately leads to the observed SMBH-mass--spheroid-mass correlation.

 By applying the IGIMF theory, i.e. the observationally independently derived relations describing stellar populations in individual star-formation events on a molecular cloud-core scale (i.e. embedded clusters) and their distribution by mass in a star-forming galaxy, to assess the expected content of stellar-mass BHs in the very early Universe, this work suggests that SMBH-seeds with masses up to a few times $10^6\,M_\odot$ might emerge within a few hundred~Myr of the first star formation (Figs~\ref{fig:SMBHseed} and~\ref{fig:AppSMBHseed}).
 This is a conservative estimate relying on only 5~per cent of the BH content of the first massive cluster at the centre of the forming spheroid to merge to the SMBH seed.